phlyk/crowdsurfer-test-app/README.md

 I loved this task.
 I wanted to add multiple views, routing, forms, selection but time got the better of me.
-Working tests and better error handling.
+Ideally I'd have Working tests and better error handling.
-Find a way of improving the filter number issue.
+Find a way of improving the filter number issue so that it doesn't query the server for each option.